XRPLF/xrpl-dev-portal/www/websocket_api.md

 However, the requests on both the Web Sockets API and the JSON-RPC API use the same [JSON](http://www.w3schools.com/json/) object format.

-## Specifying a Ledger Version ##
+## Specifying a Ledger Instance ##

-Many API methods require you to specify a version of the ledger, with the data retrieved being considered accurate and up-to-date as of that particular ledger version.
+Many API methods require you to specify an instance of the ledger, with the data retrieved being considered accurate and up-to-date as of that particular version of the shared ledger.
 All such APIs work the same way.
-There are three ways you can specify which ledger version you want to use:
+There are three ways you can specify which ledger you want to use:

 1. Specify a ledger by its Sequence Number in the `ledger_index` parameter.
 Each closed ledger has an identifying sequence number that is 1 higher than the previously-validated ledger.
 (The Genesis Ledger has sequence number 0)
 2. Specify a ledger by its hash value in the `ledger_hash` parameter.